 The traditional job recruitment process undertaken by hiring managers or employers can involve taking risks that may ultimately negatively impact the organisation, from causing operational faults to bringing down working standards.

-Recruitment tests provide objective data about each candidate that can mitigate these risks.
+Pre-employment tests provide objective data about each candidate that can mitigate these risks.
+If you are applying for a job, keep in mind to try out online practice tests before the actual tests.

 Personality tests are used to assess how a candidate's personality traits might fit within the team and setting of the organisation.
-The test can help the employer determine whether the candidate will be comfortable and adequate within the role that they will potentially play, and how their characteristics and personality traits might influence their performance and influence on their colleagues.
+Those pre-employment assessment tests can help the employer determine whether the candidate will be comfortable and adequate within the role that they will potentially play, and how their characteristics and personality traits might influence their performance and influence on their colleagues.

-A behavioural assessment analyses the job candidate's behavioural competencies, including their personality attributes, analytical ability, interpersonal skills, and leadership skills in a workplace scenario.
+A behavioral assessment analyses the job candidate's behavioral competencies, including their personality attributes, analytical ability, interpersonal skills, and leadership skills in a workplace scenario.
 The assessment asks the candidate to choose the best course of action or response to a real, common workplace situation.

 These tests can be changed and suited for different employment positions and enable the employer to recognise any potential for leadership and skill within their job candidates.